Wandeon/fleet/apps/ui/ARCHITECTURE.md

 - `scripts/generate-openapi.mjs` writes types to `src/lib/api/generated` when `apps/api/openapi.yaml` exists.
 A placeholder is created
 otherwise to keep imports type-safe.
 - JSON fixtures in `src/lib/api/mocks` drive all modules.
 The mock loader clones data to avoid accidental mutation between tests.
+- Server-side requests proxy through `src/lib/server/proxy.ts`, which clones `Response` objects before logging error payloads so the same body can be forwarded back to the browser.
+When adding new SSR hooks or endpoints, never call `.json()`/`.text()` on a `Response` that you still need to return—clone it first or choose a single consumption path.

 ## Feature flagging & states